manojmw/NetDNA-1.0/README.md

 <br/>

-Go to the above directory and run the script using the below command:
+Go to the above directory and run the script using the command:
 > streamlit run NetDNA-1.0.py
 <br/>